A 21st Century Electricity System

 • For an earlier stage innovation, if it would create a technology useful to the SO, then a less binding memorandum of understanding from the SO that if the technology achieves specified milestones (demonstration on paper of technical and commercial viability), then the above letters of intent will be forthcoming.
 This will provide the support to the project that will show to early stage funders that the technology has a commercial future if it can be developed as claimed.

-Additionally, permit system operators to invest in new generation / storage technologies and to own the consequent plant for a limited period, e.g. 5 or 10 years (possibly depending on size of plant / investment) between commissioning and sale.
+Additionally, we should permit system operators to invest in new generation and storage technologies and to own the consequent plant for a limited period, e.g. 5 or 10 years (possibly depending on size of plant or investment) between commissioning and sale.
 The proportion of the plant they can own could depend on the proportion of innovation in the plant.
 Any IP should have to be licensed to all who wish, but with royalty revenues accruing to the system operator as per normal commercial R&D investment.

 Financially Incentivising Innovation and New Technologies

-To encourage new technologies, replace ROCs and CfDs with a price supplement (pence per kW) for early stage installations of new technologies, e.g. add to all revenues 50p/kW for a first-of-a-kind plant (that is, full scale rather than experimental), diminishing linearly to zero for the 6th of a kind.
+To encourage new technologies, ROCs and CfDs should be replaced with a price supplement (pence per kW) for early stage installations of new technologies.
+For example, add to all revenues 50p/kW for a first-of-a-kind plant, diminishing linearly to zero for the sixth of a kind.
 If the differences from other plant types are smaller, then this premium can be reduced accordingly, but should still remain in order to incentivise innovation.

-• By incentivising first-of-a-kind plant, it encourages these to be built in Britain.
+This will encourage the building of first-of-a-kind plants in Britain.
 This incentive could be made contingent on (or proportional to) the development, engineering and manufacturing of the technology being located in Britain – which would incentivise innovative foreign companies to move in.

 Additional issues arise in that: